vsrinivas/fuchsia/docs/development/languages/fidl/how-to/max-out-pagination.md

-# FIDL How To: Max out pagination
+# Max out pagination

 Author: pascallouis@google.com

-_How to best calculate the size (both in terms of bytes and handles) of elements as they are added to a vector, in order to maximize the number of elements which can be batched at once, all the while satisfying the kernel caps on channel writes._
+This document describes the best ways to calculate the size both in terms of bytes and handles of elements as they are added to a vector.
+This should be done in order to maximize the number of elements which can be batched at once while satisfying the kernel caps on channel writes.

 ## Summary